-With your donation, Empowering Lives International can help 5 more villages get clean water wells close to home!
+With your donations, Empowering Lives International can help more villages get clean water wells close to home!
 That means healthier families, more kids in school, and hope for a better future - from God's people for God's people.

 Download these free resources to help you get the word out about Water for Tanzania and incorporate it into your VBS!

 The largest country in Eastern Africa, Tanzania lies between the African Great Lakes and the Indian Ocean, covering 365,756 square miles and home to Africa’s lowest point, Lake Tanganyika and the highest peak, Mount Kilimanjaro.
 Over one third of Tanzania’s land is set aside for protected conservation areas, made up primarily of 16 national parks.
 The national language is Swahili, but 100 other languages are also spoken, the most linguistically diverse in East Africa.

 Despite the diverse beauty of its landscape, approximately 44.9 million of its 51.8 million citizens live on less than $2 a day.
 Tanzania ranks No. 151 out of 188 countries on the 2017 Human Development Index report, which measures life expectancy, education and per capita income indicators to determine the development of a country.

 2.1 billion people worldwide lack access to safe water at home.